Caveat - A warning or notation on title. Please refer to NSW Land and Property Information (LPI) for further details.

 Loan Determination - The final amount of a loan that is released in stages (Progess Payments).

 Loan to Value Ratio (LVR) - A loan to value ratio is the amount of debt secured by a mortgage taken over a parcel of land expressed as a percentage.
-Please refer to the Factsheet for additional details.

 Off-Farm Income - Income from non-farm sources such as wages, pensions, superannuation payments, contracting, investments etc.